ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 {% endfor %}
 </code></pre>

 What we see here is that the posts are rendered in reverse alphabetical order.
+I have used thos feature in a [website](https://nallikayi.com){: target="_blank"} of mine to arrange podcasts by author, in the homepage.

 ### Sort Jekyll posts by categories